An MIT Department Sponsors Visitor Parking

 |Fee||Payroll Deduction||Student Account||Payment Method|

 Students may apply for a temporary permit for visiting family via Atlas.
 A temporary permit will then be issued for a specific period of time.
 The permit will be charged at a daily rate, unless you have already paid for an MIT parking permit.
-Temporary permits are issued only as resources allow and may not be available on specific days or at particular times of the year; for example, during the first week of classes.
+Temporary permits are issued only as resources allow and may not be available on specific days or at particular times of the year; during the first week of classes, for example.

 Limited parking is available for events hosted at the MIT Faculty Club.
 Faculty Club patrons may park in the Hayward Lot or the Amherst Street Lot after 3 PM on weekdays and all day on weekends and MIT holidays.
 Those attending weekday events must use public parking facilities prior to 3pm.